murrayfoxcroftascent/AzureAIServicesLandingZone/README.md

 # Versions

 * 1.2 - Major Improvements, added resources and automation for all the different landing zone resources and AI workload, added a basic scenario.
-* 1.0 - Initial Landign Zone Deployments
+* 1.0 - Initial Landing Zone Deployments

 ## Architecture Scenarios